Sublime support for hansl scripting language: syntax-highlighting, auto-complete, snippets

 This feature is automatically activated for every

 *.inp file.
-Start typing a gretl command, function name or name of an accessors and you will see some suggestions which can be accepted via the Tab key.
+Start typing a gretl command, function name or name of an accessors and you will see suggestions which can be accepted via the Tab key or Enter.

 Snippets make you really productive!
 These are little templates which save typing.
 Simply open a gretl